AdobeDocs/workfront.en/help/quicksilver/manage-work/tasks/assign-tasks/assign-tasks.md

 <!--
 <div data-mc-conditions="QuicksilverOrClassic.Draft mode">
 <h2>Considerations about unassigning tasks</h2>
-<p>(NOTE:&nbsp;moved this to the new article: /Content/Manage work/Tasks/Assign tasks/modify-task-assignments-overview.htm)</p>
+<p>(NOTE: moved this to the new article: /Content/Manage work/Tasks/Assign tasks/modify-task-assignments-overview.htm)</p>
 <p>You can remove assignments from one task at a time, or you can remove assignments from multiple tasks in bulk.</p>
 <p>For more information about removing assignments from tasks in bulk, see <a href="../../../manage-work/tasks/assign-tasks/modify-multiple-assignments-in-task-list.md" class="MCXref xref">Modify multiple user assignments in a task list</a>. </p>
 <p>Consider the following when removing assignments from tasks: </p>